Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Customizing-HDRP-materials-with-Shader-Graph.md

-# Creating and editing Materials that use HDRP Shader Graphs
+# Customizing HDRP materials with Shader Graph

 The High Definition Render Pipeline (HDRP) uses Unity's [Shader Graph](<https://docs.unity3d.com/Packages/com.unity.shadergraph@latest/index.html?preview=1>) for all of its Shaders, except the AxF Shader.
 This means that, for [some Materials](#MaterialList), you do not create and edit them in the same way as normal Materials.